Preparing for UvA Matching

 Each university in the Netherlands offers some type of matching process (also called a Study Check) for prospective students.
 However, the format and timing can vary from one university to the next.
 Take a careful look at the enrolment and admissions conditions for your chosen degree programme.

 I come from a Dutch overseas territory.
 Do I also have to take part in UvA Matching?

-Participation in online UvA Matching is mandatory for all prospective students, including students from one of the Dutch overseas territories (Bonaire, Sint Eustatius, Saba, Curaçao, Aruba or Sint Maarten).
+Participation in UvA Matching is mandatory for all prospective students, including students from one of the Dutch overseas territories (Bonaire, Sint Eustatius, Saba, Curaçao, Aruba or Sint Maarten).

 What is the difference between taster sessions and UvA Matching?